Fueredoriku/BronchoscopyAR/README.md

 5. Run build solution in Build -> Build Solution
 6. Open: Project -> Publish -> Create app packages
 7. Choose sideloading, auto generate and add certificate, and choose only the ARMx64 checkbox.
-8. After build and packaging completes, you can now manually upload the generated SDF-AR.appx file through the hololens device portal.
+8. After build and packaging completes, you can now manually upload the generated BronchoscopyAR.appx file through the hololens device portal.
-# BronchoscopyAR
+- Note: If you get an .msix, the network permissions will not be correct, so you must downgrade your build tools!